JakobBD/pounce/doc/100_getting_started.md

 Example YAML parameter files are located in the ini directory, where the structure is demonstrated.

-Files in the demonstrator_XY directories can be run out of the box and are included in the github action regression tests.
+Files in the demonstrator_XY directories can be run out of the box and are included in the GitHub action regression tests.
 The ice directory conatains a complex application case, which needs additional parameter files and adapted codes.

 Files in the demonstrator_batch_local directory are commented.